YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 The ``Data`` addon is available through the ``ActionContext`` and ``mojitProxy`` objects from the controller and binders respectively.
-Because the addon has two different functions, allowing data to be shared from the server to the client and allowing one mojit to share data with other mojits, the addon has two namespaces.
+Because the addon has two different functions, allowing data to be shared from the server to the client and allowing one mojit to share data with other mojits, the addon has the two objects ``data`` and ``pageData``.

+.. _data_addon_obj_table:

+.. csv-table:: Data Addon Objects
+   :header: "Object", "Available Methods", "Scope", "Description"

+   "pageData", "get, set", "Page-Level", "Allows you to share data with other mojits on a page."
+   "data", "get, set", "Mojit-Level", "Allows a controller to share data with its binders and templates."

+.. _data_addon-requiring:

 Requiring Data Addon
 ####################